Skip to Main Content

 Sleep

-• Try these keywords related to sleep: sleep hygiene, sleep schedule, sleep debt, microsleep, caffeine, screen light, screentime, sleep deprivation, circadian rhythm.
+• Try: sleep hygiene, sleep schedule, sleep debt, microsleep, caffeine, screentime, sleep deprivation, circadian rhythm, sleep routine, sleep cycle.

-• Avoid using [sleep disorder] as a keyword because this gives results on medical conditions.
-Many college students experience experience poor sleep, but those who experience sleep disorders should seek medical help.
+• Avoid: "sleep disorder" [This gives results on medical conditions.
+Many college students experience poor sleep, but those who experience sleep disorders should seek medical help.]

 Adjusting Your Search Strategy